xavwe/dotfiles-nixos/docs/dev-environment.md

 ### Usage

-- Run secretlint manually: `npm run secretlint`
+- Run secret scanning manually: `nix run .#secretlint` (uses gitleaks under the hood)
+- Available in dev shell: `gitleaks detect --verbose`
-- The pre-push hook will automatically run secretlint before each push
+- The pre-push hook will automatically run gitleaks before each push
-- CI/CD pipeline also runs secretlint on all pull requests and pushes to main
+- CI/CD pipeline also runs gitleaks on all pull requests and pushes to main